 God is with us all week long and we aim to lead lives which please Him.
 We're not perfect and we do make mistakes, but we desire to make a positive difference in everything we do.

-To further encourage us we have midweek 'housegroups' (a meeting of up to 12 people in someone's house).
-Small groups like these are a great way to get to know others in the church, to get to grips with the Bible and prayer and to be real with each other about the challenges of everyday living.
+To further encourage us we have midweek 'Life Groups' (a meeting of up to 12 people in someone's house).
+Small groups like these are a great way to get to know others in the church, to get to grips with the bible and prayer and to be real with each other about the challenges of everyday living.

-If you are just looking into Christianity you are welcome to come along to a housegroup but you may prefer to join an Alpha or Question group first.
+If you are just looking into Christianity you are welcome to come along to a Life Group but you may prefer to join an Alpha group first.
 Alpha is a great way to find out more about God and the claims of Christianity.
 No question is too 'stupid' and you'll find other people also exploring God for the first time.
 If you are interested in Alpha, then please contact the church office.

 We aim to be an all-inclusive church.
 However our resources are limited, so we have provided first for our current congregation's needs.
 Our premises are wheelchair accessible.
 There is a fully wheelchair accessible toilet and level access into the church.
-We are now looking into the possibility of installing a loop for hearing aid users.
-If you wish to discuss specific needs, or highlight an area for improvement along these lines, please contact the church office.
+We are looking into the possibility of installing a loop for hearing aid users.
+If you wish to discuss specific needs, or highlight an area for improvement, please contact the church office.